eniewold/unchain-readthedocs/docs/source/register.rst

 This page is for new users to the unchain.app application who want to create a new account.

 To register as a new user please visit the <https://unchain.app/Register> page.
-You can also use the `Create Account` button on the home page <https://unchain.app>.
+You can also use the 'Create Account' button on the home page <https://unchain.app>.

 .. note::
     Please note that a new account can only be registered using the (desktop) web application on a PC or laptop.
 The mobile app does **not** have a new account registration option.